 Well known through a TV program of the same name, Benidorm is a beach resort famed for its beaches and nightlife.
 The town, located in Spain’s Costa Blanca has grown from a long forgotten sleepy fishing village to a popular year-round holiday resort.
 With a skyline that the tourist board optimistically tell you is reminiscent of New York, Benidorm boasts kilometres of fine, clean sandy beaches, safe swimming waters, endless hotels and entertainment options.
-We found ourselves there and compiled these top things to do in Benidorm, with a bonus of including great day trips from Benidorm too.
+We found ourselves there and compiled these top things to do in Benidorm, Spain.
+We include sports activities in Benidorm with a bonus of including great day trips from Benidorm too.

 What's in This Article?